uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

 .. glossary::
     :sorted:

+    Accessor
+        An |dal_short_name| concept of an object, which provides an access in the special :term:`data format` to the data of another object.

     Batch Mode
         The computation mode for an algorithm in |dal_short_name|, where all the data needed for computation is available at the start and fits the memory of the device on which the computations are performed.

+    Builder
+        An |dal_short_name| concept of an object which encapsulates the creation process of another object and provides an ability to create it iteratively.

     Contiguous data
         A special property of the :term:`data format`: the data are stored as